Thoughts triggered while rereading Patricia Ryan Madson’s delightful, straightforward, and yet profound improv wisdom.

 Looking around the room, it was clear that people were upset by what they had just heard.

-And then things got even worse.
+Then things got even worse

 Instead of responding to Selma’s comments, John, the next person to speak, started talking about something entirely different.
 I felt the credibility of the session shrink rapidly toward zero.
 People were disengaging.
 We couldn’t even face a difficult issue head on—instead we were going to avoid it and change the subject!

 John finished, and I knew we were at a tipping point.
 And if, as an exercise, someone had described the situation and asked me what I would do, I would have drawn a complete blank.

 Somehow, at that moment, I accepted the situation and acted from my gut.

 “John,” I said, my voice quavering a little, “please excuse me, but I feel we need to talk about what Selma just said.
 If we don’t discuss the issue she’s brought up, then I think we are all going to feel pretty dissatisfied with our time together today.”
 I turned to Selma.
 “Selma, I want to hear more about how you think we’ve failed some of the attendees at this event.”